-- 11. Performance must be considered in conjunction with actual rate movements over the financial year which were as follows: - Shorter-term interest rates The expectation for interest rates within the 2020/21 Treasury Management Strategy was that Bank Rate would stay at 0.75% during the financial year but the MPC suggested a rate cut was possible if a rise in domestic price inflation did not materialise.
-If the economic recovery continued a potential modest interest rate increase may occur.
-Due to COVID the actual position changed significantly, as the MPC reduced the Bank Rate twice in March 2020, from 0.75% to 0.25% and then to 0.10%. - Longer-term interest rates Investment returns remained low during 2020/21.
-At its meeting ending on 13 May 2021, the MPC voted unanimously to maintain the Bank Rate at 0.10% and rates are expected to remain exceptionally throughout the current financial year before recovering in the second half of 2022/23
+- 11. Performance must be considered in conjunction with actual rate movements over the financial year which were as follows: - Shorter-term interest rates The expectation for interest rates within the 2021/22 Treasury Management Strategy was that Bank Rate would stay at 0.10%.
+During the financial year the MPC significantly increased the base rate, with three rate increases leaving the bank base rate at 0.75% at year-end 31 March 2022.
+The increases were a direct result of significant changes in the economic environment, mainly from the easing of Covid restrictions, the conflict in Ukraine and the increase in inflation to 7.00% by March 2022. - Longer-term interest rates Investment returns remained low during 2021/22.
+At its meeting on 4 May 2022, the MPC voted unanimously to increase the Bank Rate at to 1.00%.
+Due to ongoing global inflationary pressures and the conflict in Ukraine it is anticipated additional increases in the base rate will follow throughout the current financial year.